ChristianSchneeweiss/Dog-Breed-Classification/README.md

 # Dog-Breed-Classification

 I found [this](https://www.kaggle.com/jessicali9530/stanford-dogs-dataset) Dataset on Kaggle on wanted to try how good I can train a Deep Learning model on it.
+The Kaggle Kernel I created - [kernel](https://www.kaggle.com/waterchiller/vgg16-classification-dog-breed)

 My first attempt is transfer learning with a VGG16 model trained on Imagenet which only got me an accuracy of up to 61%.